EU AI Act for HR Tech Companies: What You Need to Know

 - The measures to be taken if those risks materialise, including internal governance arrangements and complaint mechanisms

-For a recruitment AI system, this assessment would need to consider the impact on job applicants from protected groups, the risk of indirect discrimination, and the adequacy of your appeal processes for candidates who believe they were unfairly assessed.
+For a recruitment AI system, that assessment has to weigh the impact on job applicants from protected groups, the risk of indirect discrimination, and whether your appeal process actually holds up for candidates who believe they were judged unfairly.

 Data Protection Obligations

-HR tech deployers must also ensure compliance with the General Data Protection Regulation (GDPR) alongside the AI Act.
+As an HR tech deployer, you also have to stay compliant with the General Data Protection Regulation (GDPR) on top of the AI Act.
 Article 22 of the GDPR already restricts fully automated decision-making that produces legal effects or similarly significant effects on individuals.
-Automated hiring decisions clearly fall within this scope.
+Automated hiring decisions sit squarely inside that scope.

 Your data protection obligations include: